scalacenter/macros/CONTRIBUTING.md

 Adapted from [lihaoyi/ammonite](https://github.com/lihaoyi/Ammonite).

+For larger contributions, please first open a ticket to discuss design and make sure your contribution fits the project's goals.

 - **All code PRs should come with**: a meaningful description, inline-comments for important things, unit tests (positive and negative), and a green build in [CI](https://travis-ci.org/scalacenter/macros).